mekonchan/Chess-PGN/readme.rst

 Installing Xampp Server
 ```
-1. Download the installer file at (https://www.apachefriends.org/download.html) for the latest version of XAMPP,
-   and save the file to your computer.
+1. Download the installer file at (https://www.apachefriends.org/download.html) for the latest version of XAMPP, and save the file to your computer.
 2. Next, you need to open the folder where you saved the file, and double-click the installer file.
 3. You will be prompted to select the language you wish to use in XAMPP.
-Click the arrow in the dropdown box,
-   select your language in the list, then click OK to continue the installation process.
+Click the arrow in the dropdown box, select your language in the list, then click OK to continue the installation process.
-4. For Windows 7 users, you will see a window pop up, warning you about User Account Control (UAC) being
-   active on your system.
+4. For Windows 7 users, you will see a window pop up, warning you about User Account Control (UAC) being active on your system.
 Click OK to continue the installation.
 5. Next you will see the Welcome To The XAMPP Setup Wizard screen.
 Click Next to continue the installation.
 6. The Choose Components screen will appear next.
-This screen will allow you to choose which components you
-   would like to install.
+This screen will allow you to choose which components you would like to install.
 To run XAMPP properly, all components checked need to be installed.
 Click Next to continue.
 7. Next you will see the Choose Install Location screen.
-Unless you would like to install XAMPP on another drive,
-   you should not need to change anything.
+Unless you would like to install XAMPP on another drive, you should not need to change anything.
 Click Install to continue.
 8. XAMPP will begin extracting files to the location you selected in the previous step.
 9. Once all of the files have been extracted, the Completing The XAMPP Setup Wizard screen will appear.
-Click Finish
-   to complete the installation.
+Click Finishto complete the installation.
 10.The Installation Complete screen will now appear.
 Click Finish to begin using XAMPP.
 11.After clicking Finish in the previous screen, you will be asked if you want to open the XAMPP Control Panel.
 Click Yes.
 ```
 Installing Chrome
 ```